+Subject: Whistleblower's Policy

-Whistleblower's Policy November 2005 Board of Directors
+Original Date of Approval: November 2005 Approved By: Board of Directors

 1.0 OVERVIEW

 All employees, members, and directors of SMHC are strongly encouraged to disclose any wrongdoing within SMHC.
 This Whistleblower Policy sets out the procedure to be followed in order to "blow the whistle" on all such wrongdoing.
 The intent of the policy is to protect the person making the disclosure while also preventing baseless allegations.